Majority of Puerto Rico power utility resigns over 'petty' politics

-(Reuters) - Five members of the Puerto Rico Electric Power Authority (PREPA) board, including its just-named chief executive officer, resigned on Thursday over “petty political interests,” according to a letter from the governor’s office viewed by Reuters.
+July 12 (Reuters) - Five members of the Puerto Rico Electric Power Authority (PREPA)board, including its just-named chief executive officer, resigned on Thursday over “petty political interests,” according to a letter from the governor’s office viewed by Reuters.

 The resignations came a day after PREPA named Rafael Diaz-Granados, an independent member of the authority’s board, as CEO starting July 15.
 The move followed a statement from Puerto Rico Governor Ricardo Rossello on Thursday asking the seven-member PREPA board to reduce Diaz-Granados’ $750,000 annual salary or resign.